mtahakoroglu/gait-driven-inertial-navigation-dataset/README.md

 <h4>Experiment 52 (Compensated IMU data)</h4>

 <p align="justify">Experiment 52 video can be viewed <a href="https://www.youtube.com/shorts/bV5_u5Vz4_U">here</a>.
 Running motion.
 The stride marks were planned to be annotated the next morning but the initial stride and the strides [8:] were wiped so the data is cropped off.
-Total of six strides excluding the initial stride, which is stride #1 in the video.</p>
+Total of six strides (excluding the initial stride, which is stride #1 in the video).</p>

 | Stride Indexes |  Trajectory (INS)  |
 |  :---:  |  :---:  |